NUHPC/hpc-wiki/docs/index.md

 </div>

-## Transparent migration

-The former MediaWiki snapshot is available beside the rewritten documentation.
-Every article has an **Original / Current / Changes** selector, and the Changes view provides a full color diff.
-The [audit summary](compare/index.md) lists factual conflicts, broken examples and values that still require administrator confirmation.

 !!! info "Configuration changes over time"
     Treat live Slurm and Lmod output as authoritative.
 Before a large run, check `sinfo`, `scontrol show partition`, `module spider`, and the policy page.